citizenparker/in-the-trenches/rules.md

 Players can build their own deck from the cards listed above.
 The only rule is that a deck must be exactly 26 cards excluding the base card.

+If deckbuilding and using Identities (see below), choose an Identity during deckbuilding rather than just below play.

 ## Suggested Initial Deck
 Card / Count
 * 0  / 2